shital2807/SunbaseData_Repository3/README.md

 buttons would do.
 - Basically we need ability to Login, view the list of customer, create a new customer, delete and update an existing customer.
+#### This is the assignment repo, it contains all the files that I worked on and all the files required for the assignment.

 ## Thank You.